Good afternoon, distinguished scientists! This is Vasily Malets, Director of the Academy of Articles.

 Current status:

-The journal is already under review by the CSAB Journal Board, and articles published in it will not be indexed until the review is completed.
+The journal is currently under review by the CSAB Journal Advisory Board, and articles published in it will not be indexed until the review is completed.
 The review is expected to be completed in January.

 Conclusion:

 This journal has a 50% chance of being reviewed by Scopus, as double-blind peer review was indeed conducted.
-There is a 95% chance that articles indexed in 2023 and 2024 will not be removed from the Scopus database even if the journal is excluded.
+There is a 95% probability that articles indexed in 2023 and 2024 will not be removed from the Scopus database, even if the journal is excluded.

 Magazine characteristics: